ilausuch/CacheServer/README.md

 Additionally a REST API is provided to make easy the connection with any client.

-You can also find a UI for managing the server at [https://github.com/ilausuch/CacheServer-Admin administration UI]
+You can also find a UI for managing the server at https://github.com/ilausuch/CacheServer-Admin

 The cache are didived in individual caches called "Banks" that have independent space of keys, so it is easy to organize hetereogenic information in the same